JuliaNLSolvers/NLsolve.jl/README.md

 ```

 If  `g!` conserves the sparsity structure of `gx`, `gx` will always have the same sparsity as `J`.
 This sometimes allow to write a faster version of `g!`.

+# Cache

+It is common to repeatedly want to solve a system with for example different initial guesses.
+If the size of the input is small, the cost of allocating the temporary variables for the algorithm can be expensive.
+It is therefore possible to create a cache that holds these temporary variables between calls to `nlsolve`.
+It is created by `NLsolveCache(df, initial_x)` or `NLsolveCache(df, T, len)` where `T` is the type of the initial guess and `len` is it's length.

 # Fine tunings